IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US18 - Vehicles quotation**

-As a user, I want to quote a vehicle model and see what factors can increase the final cost of a model
+As a user, I want to quote a vehicle model and see what factors can increase the final cost of a model ().

 **Validation:**
-When selecting a specific vehicle, approximate expenses can be selected in the calculator (at the bottom of the page) to show an approximation of the final price, such as insurance, and down payment...
+When selecting a specific vehicle, approximate expenses can be selected in the calculator (at the bottom of the page) to show an approximation of the final price, such as insurance, down payment and customization...

-1. Price calculator that changes depending on the option chosen
+- VA182 Show approximations depending on the chosen vehicle
-2. Show approximations depending on the chosen vehicle
+  - CD - Car Details

 **Priority:** Medium